akstron/CP-Flow/README.md

 1. User authentication
 2. Client side routing
 3. Q/A form
-4. Profile page display
-5. Like feature
+4. Like feature
-6. Protected routes
+5. Protected routes

 ## Built with